 Even if the password is stolen, when MFA is deployed, attackers cannot access the account without also deceiving the second authentication mechanism.
 It is more difficult for attackers to break the perimeter when more contextual data is used by the organization to authenticate a user.

 Minimising Risk in the New Perimeter

 Nowadays, everything is around identity.
 With cloud hosting booming, it has become imperative to adopt a holistic approach for network and its surroundings irrespective of its complexity.
-Handling identity with single sign –on as well as provisioning offer organizations an improved way to control and have a secured access for increasing number of users.
-With this approach, IT decision makers can benefit themselves from real time data and the agility to respond to the continuous changing workforce and enlarged acceptance of applications.
+Handling identity with a single sign-on as well as provisioning offer organizations an improved way to control and have a secured access for an increasing number of users.
+With this approach, IT decision-makers can benefit themselves from real-time data and the agility to respond to the continuous changing workforce and enlarged acceptance of applications.
 In short, such solutions make sure that all users get themselves aligned with data security procedures, passing more control to IT on different applications, user types and access points will be connected to its cloud structures.

 Adopting the new approach and handling identities with SSO will help organizations to rapidly and securely familiarize with the every changing surrounding.
-Minimize the concerns on visibility of devices, applications and users, delivering individuals with access the applications they require, where and when they want them, eventually growing their productivity.
+Minimize the concerns on the visibility of devices, applications, and users, delivering individuals with access to the applications they require, where and when they want them, eventually growing their productivity.